Inspired by Paris-Roubaix

 Sunday 23 April 2017

-The Lapierre Tour of the Black Country is an epic 100-mile (160km) sportive which takes in 30km of cobbled roads, stony farm tracks and bridleways in the West Midlands and Worcestershire, with a Roubaix-style velodrome finish.
-Fully revised for 2017 with four spectacular new unpaved sectors.
+The Tour of the Black Country is an epic 100-mile (160km) event, taking in 30km of cobbled roads, stony farm tracks and bridleways in the West Midlands and Worcestershire, with a Roubaix-style velodrome finish.
+Fully revised for 2017 with 4 spectacular new unpaved sectors.
+Original 100km route option.